joshwadd/Vehicle_detection/README.md

 ## Data Set

-The key component to the object detection pipeline is a robust image classi
+The key component to the object detection pipeline is a robust image classfie

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDYwNDY1OTJdfQ==
+eyJoaXN0b3J5IjpbMTI2MTkzMzA2M119
 -->